 Once the credit card with the highest rate has its balance cleared, it's time to switch your focus to the credit card with the next highest rate of interest.
 Following this financial advice will give you a clear method of managing your budget and help you pay off your debts while paying minimum interest.

 Many people who have a significant amount of debts on their cards look for free advice about how to pay off their accounts as quickly as possible.
 Of course, the answer to this varies for everyone depending on their income, savings, and how much they are struggling financially and how much money they owe overall.

 If you have any excess money in your savings account or current account, you may be able to use this to get your debts paid off quickly.
 This will only work if you have plenty of spare money in your bank accounts, though, or if you only owe a relatively small amount of cash.

 You need to have sufficient money in your bank account to afford to pay your bills like your mortgage or rent, as well as other household expenses and personal costs.
-You also need to ensure you can afford your repayments on any loans you may have.
+If you do not have a mortgage just yet, you need to ensure that your credit score for a mortgage is in good standing so there is no issue with you being able to attain one in the future.
+You also need to be certain that you can afford your repayments on any loans you may have.
 If you have any additional money left over once those payments are made, you should use it to start clearing your debt by making substantially more than the minimum payments on your card each month.

 Unfortunately, not everyone has surplus money to put towards their debt once their essential payments have come out of their bank.
 If this applies to you, you need to try to budget more efficiently so you can start paying off what you owe in small increments.
 Often, minimum payments are set at a low level, so if you can afford to pay more than this low payment each month, you'll be able to pay the card debt off more quickly and save interest too.